Cluster Setup & Management

 Local logs for the NVIDIA Cluster Agent Operator can be obtained via kubectl:

-kubectl logs -l app.kubernetes.io/instance=nvca-operator -n nvca-operator --tail 20
+1kubectl logs -l app.kubernetes.io/instance=nvca-operator -n nvca-operator --tail 20

 Similarly, NVIDIA Cluster Agent logs can be obtained with the following command via kubectl:

-kubectl logs -l app.kubernetes.io/instance=nvca -n nvca-system --tail 20
+1kubectl logs -l app.kubernetes.io/instance=nvca -n nvca-system --tail 20

 Warning

-Current function level inference container logs are not supported for functions deployed on non-NVIDIA managed clusters.
-Customers are encouraged to emit logs directly from their inference containers running on their own clusters to any third party tool, there are no public egress limitations for containers.
+Current function-level inference container logs are not supported for functions deployed on non-NVIDIA-managed clusters.
+Customers are encouraged to emit logs directly from their inference containers running on their own clusters to any third-party tool, there are no public egress limitations for containers.

 Tracing